-Dual booting Ubuntu and Windows will provide you the best of both worlds without having to virtualise either of them.
-This means you get the full to use the full potential of both operating systems without any compromise.
+Dual boot ubuntu windows 10 will provide you the best of both worlds without having to virtualize either of them.
+This means you get the full potential of both operating systems without any compromise.

 1. Backup Your data